Verssae/NeuroJIT/README.md

 # NeuroJIT Replication Package

-Hello.
 Here is a guide on how to use the replication package of NeuroJIT.
-If you have any questions regarding the use of the package, feel free to contact us anytime via email at {fantasyopy, sparky}@hanyang.ac.kr.
+If you have any questions regarding the use of the package, feel free to contact us anytime via email at [fantasyopy](mailto:fantasyopy@hanyang.ac.kr), [sparky](mailto:sparky@hanyang.ac.kr) @hanyang.ac.kr.

 ## Setup